12 Nov 2017

 This photography workshop is not about how to operate your camera but using your most familiar and comfortable camera setting.
 The focus in this workshop is about how to capture that perfect shot before your camera even clicks, therefore any digital camera (including mobile phone camera) will be appropriate.
 A fair bit of walking is needed so prepare yourself with a suitable outfit.

 $80 (max 12 participants, and min 5 participants)

 1 session/ 2 hours

 The workshop will be held at Chinatown.
-Location map will be provided for participants.
+A location map will be provided for participants.

 • Your best images from the course will be submitted for possible publication.